spoddutur/spark-notes/distribution_of_executors_cores_and_memory_for_spark_application.md

 - Cores per executor (`--executor-cores`)
 - Memory per executor (`--executor-memory`)

-These three params play a very important role in spark performance as they control the amount of CPU & memory that spark application gets.
+These three params play a very important role in spark performance as they control the amount of CPU & memory your spark application gets.
 This makes it very crucial for users to understand the right way to configure them.

 ### Following list captures some recommendations to keep in mind while configuring them:
 - **Hadoop/Yarn/OS Deamons:** When we run spark application using a cluster manager like Yarn,  there’ll be several daemons that’ll run in the background like NameNode, Secondary NameNode, DataNode, JobTracker and TaskTracker.
 So, while specifying num-executors, we need to make sure that we leave aside enough cores (~1 core per node) for these daemons to run smoothly.